 High quality child care involves much more than the essential ingredients of love, nurture, and care.
-The committee included school preparedness activities as a permissible use to encourage States to invest in initiatives that will help foster children's social and cognitive skills.
+The committee included school preparedness activities as a permissible use to encourage States to invest in initiatives that will help foster children's social and cognitive skills, including literacy, numeracy, and language and mathematics skills.
 These skills provide the foundation for school readiness and are easily attainable when young children are exposed to language-rich environments with caregivers who engage them in interactive activities, promote curiosity and challenge children to develop self-confidence and problem-solving skills.

 While many of a State's school preparedness activities are likely to be directed at preschool children, such activities also concern younger or older children.
-A State's responsibilities under CCDBG include providing child care services for children up to age 13 (or, at State option, nineteen when the child is physically or mentally incapable of caring for himself or herself or under court supervision).
+A State's responsibilities under CCDBG include providing child care services for children up to age 13 (or, at State option, 19 when the child is physically or mentally incapable of caring for himself or herself or under court supervision).
 School preparedness is a continuing process and does not stop simply because a child has entered school.